How to fix a leaking dishwasher

 How to repair

 If there is buildup blocking the holes, you can remove the dishwasher spray arms and clean them using soap and water or distilled white vinegar.
 If a spray arm is damaged, you’ll need to replace it.
 Some dishwasher models allow you to simply take out the bottom rack, pull the spray arm out to remove it, then insert the new one into the slot.
 Other types of spray arms, like ones located on the top or sides of the washer, may be more difficult to replace.
-If that’s the case, schedule an appliance repair appointment.
+If that’s the case, reach out to an appliance repair expert.

 A malfunctioning water valve